28

 Javascript Interview Questions For Freshers

-Ans.
-JavaScript is an object-based programming language, mostly used as a client-side programming language with the HTML page to add some behavior for it.
+JavaScript is an object-based programming language, primarily used as a client-side programming language with the HTML page to add some behavior to it.

-• React to a user action, like running some event while the user clicks on the mouse or by using the keyboard.
+- React to a user action, like running an event while the user clicks on the mouse or uses the keyboard.

 Major Advantages of using the JavaScript

-Ans.
 ECMAScript is a scripting language standardized by ECMA International in ECMA-262.
 Languages like ActionScript, JavaScript, and many more scripting languages are used in ECMAScript.
-Among these JavaScript is a well-known client-side scripting language and an implementation of ECMAScript, since the standard was published.
+Among these, JavaScript is a well-known client-side scripting language and an implementation of ECMAScript since the standard was published.
 The latest version is ECMAScript6.

 ECMAScript is generally a standardized version of JavaScript and a general-purpose programming language that was implemented in Javascript and some other languages as well.
 It is a scripting language that formed the basis of browser-based Javascript and Node.js eventually.